InternetMaximalism/intmax2-mining-cli/README.md

 v1-mining-cli is a tool that allows users to mine ITX tokens by participating in a simplified version of intmax2.
 By utilizing a simplified version of intmax2 that focuses on deposit and private withdrawal functions, users can contribute to enhancing Ethereum's privacy while earning rewards in ITX tokens.

+## Minimum Requirements

+- Memory: 12GB or more
+- CPU: 4 cores or more, with a clock speed of 2 GHz or higher
+- Storage: 10GB or more of free space

 ## Quick Start Guide

 ## Prerequisites